Graduate Program in Occupational Therapy

 f.
 Hepatitis B series – must be started by September of the first semester of the professional phase (they are administered over a span of several months)

-B. Current CPR Certification for children and adults: (American Red Cross or American Heart Association approved) It must be for the healthcare provider.
+B. Current CPR Certification for children and adults: (American Red Cross or American Heart Association approved) It must be the certification for healthcare providers.

-D. Fingerprinting (through Maine State Department of Education)
+D. Fingerprinting with CHRC approval through the Maine State Department of Education.